cpoole/tf-wrapper/README.md

 The Fundamentals
 ================
 **Requirements**

-you must have AWS credentials, and terraform already installed.
+You must have AWS credentials, and terraform already installed.
 The AWS credentials file must have the individual profiles labeled

 **Project Structure**

 This project requires the following format:

 ```